FelixSchwarz/column-alchemy/README.md

 This repo contains a **custom column types for SQLAlchemy** which I use in different projects.

-The code should be compatible with SQLAlchemy 1.3.x.
+The code should be compatible with SQLAlchemy 1.2.3 - 1.4.x.

+    pip install ColumnAlchemy

 UTCDateTime